Approved by Council: February 2000

-As we discussed at your appointment on [insert date],12 my first obligation as a medical doctor is to provide quality care to all of my patients.
-In order to do this, you and I must willingly work together towards your health and well-being.
+As we discussed at your appointment on [insert date], my first obligation as a medical doctor is to provide quality care to all of my patients.
+In order to do this, you and I must cooperatively and respectfully work together towards your health and well-being.

-It has become clear that because of [if appropriate, indicate reason] there has been a breakdown of trust in our doctor-patient relationship.
-This has made it difficult for me to continue providing quality care to you.
+It has become clear that because of [if appropriate, indicate reason], our physician-patient relationship has broken down, and this has made it difficult for me to continue providing quality care to you.

-In these circumstances, I do not believe that it is in your best interest for me to continue as your doctor.
-I therefore regret to inform you that I will not be in a position to provide you with further medical services after [enter the date -- this time will vary from community to community, but you should give sufficient notice].
+Despite taking the following steps to resolve the situation [if appropriate, list the steps undertaken to resolve the situation in advance of ending the relationship], I therefore regret to inform you that I will not be in a position to provide you with further medical services after [enter the date -- this time will vary from community to community, but you should give sufficient notice].

-I urge you to obtain another physician or primary health care provider as soon as possible.
+I urge you to obtain another physician or primary health-care provider as soon as possible.
 With your consent, I will be pleased to provide them with a copy or summary of your medical records.
-You are also able to obtain the results of any outstanding medical tests by contacting [enter contact information].
+I will also ensure appropriate follow-up on all laboratory and test results still outstanding.

-For assistance in locating another physician, you may wish to call Health Care Connect, a Ministry of Health and Long-Term Care program which helps Ontarians without a family health care provider find one.
-To register for the Health Care Connect program, call 1-800-445-1822.
-Other options include contacting your local hospital to see whether any physicians on staff are accepting new patients, or your Community Health Centre, an organization that provides primary health care and prevention programs through physicians and a variety of other health professionals.
+For assistance in locating another physician, you may wish to contact your local Community Health Centre, which is an organization that provides primary health care and prevention programs through physicians and a variety of other health professionals.
 A list of community health centres in Ontario is available on the Ontario Ministry of Health and Long-Term Care website.
-Lastly, some physicians, including those who are new to an area or who are beginning to establish a practice, will advertise in the local newspaper that they are accepting new patients.
+You may also wish to contact your local hospital to see whether any physicians on staff are accepting new patients.
+Lastly, some physicians, including those who are new to an area or who are beginning to establish a practice, will advertise that they are accepting new patients.

 [Signature of physician]

-8Unless (i) the patient requests discontinuation; (ii) alternative services are arranged; or (iii) the patient is given a reasonable opportunity to arrange alternative services (O. Reg.
+17. Discontinuing professional services that are needed may constitute professional misconduct unless alternative services are arranged, or the patient is given a reasonable opportunity to arrange alternative services (O. Reg.
 856/93 s.1(1)7).